prebid/prebid-server-java/docs/config-app.md

 - `auction.validations.secure-markup` - enables secure markup validation.
 Possible values: `skip`, `enforce`, `warn`.
 Default is `skip`.
 - `auction.host-schain-node` - defines global schain node that will be appended to `request.source.ext.schain.nodes` passed to bidders
 - `auction.category-mapping-enabled` - if equals to `true` the category mapping feature will be active while auction.
+- `auction.strict-app-site-dooh` - if set to `true`, it will reject requests that contain more than one of app/site/dooh.
+Defaults to `false`.

 ## Event
 - `event.default-timeout-ms` - timeout for event notifications